Akinori-F-Ebihara/SPRT-TANDEM_what_is_it/README.md

 ```

 ## Acknowledgements
-The author thanks Hirofumi Nakayama for valuable comments to improve the article.
+The author thanks Hirofumi Nakayama and Yoshihiko Ebihara for valuable comments to improve the article.

 ## References
 [1] A. F. Ebihara, T. Miyagawa, K. Sakurai, and H. Imaoka.
 Deep neural networks for the sequential probability ratiotest on non-i.i.d. data series, arXiv, 2020